-It is necessary to stick to generally recognized international norms and rules fixed in the UN Charter - not to violate the territorial waters and air space of sovereign states and stop the flights of American aircraft over Cuba.
-I will tell you frankly, Mr. President, that I met with some relief the report that during the last one-two days the flights of American planes over Cuba did not take place.
-It is good if it promises maintaining of such wise decision in the futures well.
+It is necessary to stick to generally recognized international norms and rules fixed in the U.N.
+Charter - not to violate the territorial waters and air space of sovereign states and stop the flights of American aircraft over Cuba.
+I will tell you frankly, Mr. President, that I met with some relief the report that during the last one-two days the flight of American planes over Cuba did not take place.
+It is good if it promises maintaining of such wise decision in the future as well.

-Let both of us agree, Mr. President, also that our representatives in New York be given at once the instructions to immediately proceed with working out an agreed document (or documents) that would formalize through the UN the committments of the sides.
+Let both of us agree, Mr. President, also that our representatives in New York be given at once the instructions to immediately proceed with working out an agreed document (or documents) that would formalize through the U.N. the commitments of the sides.